dmvelasco/ABC_project/README.md

 ##### sam.sh
 Filler script to rename files from stdout to sam due to accidental oversight not directing stdout to file.

+##### samstat.sh
+Script to evaluate SAM and or BAM files.
+In this case original BWA-mem read mapping and samtools phased BAM files, including chimeric reads.